RadoVan-K/ENGETO_Python_project_3/README.md

 EXAMPLE:

-input: Scrapper.py Olomouc data_table
+Input: ...>python Scrapper.py Olomouc data_table

-output: data_table.csv
+A table 'data_table.csv' is generated as an output.

 The code is freely available for anyone who might find it useful.
 Have fun!